-If you have never painted walls before and yours are ready for a fresh coat, you might be wondering how to paint a living room.
+If you have never painted walls before and yours are ready for a fresh coat of paint, you might be wondering how to paint a living room.
 Where do you start?
 What tools do you need?
-What color should you choose?
+What paint color should you choose?

 Step 1 - Choose Your Paint Colors